OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 - Partners are involved, estimate of resources used (i.e. number of PMs if possible) and how much ODK helped to this result
 - Brief description of current activities, future outcomes and plans
 - Any reference to the Proposal is welcome

 ---

-## Grades

-The Consortium can expect to be graded following this scale:

-- 4/4: Excellent progress (objectives and technical goals for the period fully achieved and even exceeded expectations)
-- 3/4: Good progress (most of objectives and technical goals achieved for the period with relatively minor deviations)
-- 2/4: Acceptable progress (some of its objectives achieveed; however, corrective action will be required)
-- 1/4: Unsatisfactory progress (the project has failed to achieve key objectives and/or is not at all on schedule) = project is cancelled

----